 When is the application deadline?

-We follow the stated UCAS deadline of January 15th however we may consider accepting additional applications after this date.
-Please contact us to confirm.
+We follow the stated UCAS deadline of January 15th however we may consider accepting additional applications after this date through UCAS Extra and Clearing.
 To give yourself the best opportunity to get a place you should apply in time for the UCAS application deadline.

 What is the UCAS course code?